Cell Population Growth Kinetics in the Presence of Stochastic Heterogeneity of Cell Phenotype: Results

-As shown in Fig.~\ref{f2}, the growth rates $g_\mathrm{F}$, $g_\mathrm{M}$, and $g_\mathrm{S}$ should be decreasing functions of the total population.
-In our model, we adopted a quadratic function.

-We performed a parameter scan to show that our model could reproduce experimental phenomena for a wide range of model parameters (see details in Table~\ref{scan}).
+To simplify the simulation, we consider a discrete-time three-type branching process, which has been discussed in various literature \cite{harris1963theory,athreya2004branching,haccou2005branching,durrett2015branching,Yue}.
+After each time step, each living cell chooses a random behavior independently: to divide into two cells of the same type, to die, or to stay still.
+The probabilities of birth, death, and stagnation depend on the cell type and the current total cell number.
+Details of the model are described in the Methods Section below.

-The simulation results are shown on the right panels of Figs.~\ref{f1}--\ref{f3}, in comparison with the experimental data in the left.
+{We implemented the branching process model and ran simulations.} The simulation results are shown on the right panels of Figs.~\ref{f1}--\ref{f3}, in comparison with the experimental data in the left.
 Our model qualitatively captured the growth patterns of groups with different initial seeding cell numbers.
 For example, in Fig.~\ref{f2}, when wells were less than half full (cell number $<20000$), most wells in the $N_0=10$-cell group grew faster than the $N_0=1$-cell group even when they had the same cell number.
 In Fig.~\ref{f3}, all wells in the $N_0=10$-cell group in our model grew quickly until saturation.
 Similar to the experiment, some wells in the $N_0=1$-cell group in our model never grew, while some began to take off very late.

-In our model, the high extinction rate in the $N_0=1$-cell group (14/80) was explained as ``bad luck'' at the early stage, since birth rate and death rate were close, and a cell could easily die without division.
-Another possible explanation for such a difference in growth rates was that the population would be 10 small colonies when starting from 10 initial cells, while starting from 1 initial cell, the population would be 1 large colony.
-With the same area, 10 small colonies should have a larger total perimeter, thus larger growth space and larger growth rate than that of 1 large colony.
-However, we carefully checked the photos, and found that almost all wells produced 1 large colony with nearly the same shape, and there was no significant relationship between colony perimeter and growth rate.
+We used different methods to estimate the model parameters.
+In addition, we performed a parameter scan to show that our model could reproduce the experimentally observed phenomena for a wide range of model parameters (see details in Table~\ref{scan}).

+In experiments, the $N_0=1$-cell group had a high extinction rate ($14/80=0.175 $).
+In the Methods section, we analyzed the extinction probability for our branching process model.
+For the $N_0=1$-cell group, the extinction probability is only $0.032$ in the model.
+We assume that the experimental procedure could cause damage for the seeding cells, as experience with single cell manipulation shows, so that the only initial cell for the $N_0=1$-cell group might be unhealthy or dead already at the beginning.
+Therefore, the extinction probability in experiments is higher.